 When requesting Chinese translation services, it is important for translators to understand who will be reading the final document.
 In order to provide your audience with the best possible translation, it’s essential to first identify the readers’ region or country of origin.
 Then, and most importantly, the translator will consider the audience’s background to determine whether a document is best translated into Simplified or Traditional Chinese.

 For example, Chinese translations are vastly different if you’re communicating with an audience in mainland China versus one in Hong Kong or Taiwan.
-Simplified Chinese is the official writing system of the People’s Republic of China (commonly known as mainland China), Singapore, and Malaysia.
-Traditional Chinese, on the other hand, is still officially used in Taiwan, Hong Kong, and Macau.
+When communicating with people in The People’s Republic of China (commonly known as mainland China), Singapore, and Malaysia – we are going to want to focus on Simplified Chinese translation.
+Adversely, we will often use Traditional Chinese, for areas such as Taiwan, Hong Kong, and Macau.

 Why Expertise in Chinese Translations Matter

 If you’re uncertain of which version of Chinese is best for your audience, there’s no reason to make the determination on your own.
-When working with a professional language translation company, such as Continental Interpreting Services, you’ll have access to an expert in Chinese translations who will guide you through the process.
-These language specialists help determine the important details regarding the use of Simplified and Traditional Chinese to ensure a properly translated document.
+When working with a professional language translation company, such as Continental Interpreting Services, you’ll have access to an expert in Chinese translations who will guide you through the process of deciding whether you need Traditional or Simplified Chinese translation.
+Our language specialists work to help determine the important details to ensure a properly translated document.

 What About Mandarin and Cantonese Translations